Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

 - #### Colours

     - **Main Heading and Footer -** A white font was chosen to contrast nicely with the background of the webpage.
-    A dark grey background colour was chosen to indicate the header & footer fields, and there is opacity of 85% on the footer simply for esthetic purposes.
+    A dark grey background colour was chosen to indicate the header & footer fields, and there is opacity of 85% on the footer simply for aesthetic purposes.

     - **Game controls-** A light black color was choosen for the game controls background to contrast with the background of the application and make them pop-out.